hermannfass/stringextension/README.md

 Opens the String class and adds funtionality.

-Such additional String features support making Strings 7-bit safe or appropriate for usage in filenames and URLs.
+Such additional String features support:
+Making Strings 7-bit safe or appropriate for usage in filenames and URLs;
-Other methods add simple text processing funcionality like indentation to the String class.
+handle text indentation to the String class; allow to transform Strings with non-ASCII letters to all-uppercase and all-lowercase.

 ## Installation